In this blog, we ould be able to discuss the in-depth business importance of knowing what is Food Regulation.

 - Food for special medical purposes

-Food safety standards includes requirements for food handlers wherever food is sold and applies only in Australia e.g. good food safety practices such as training staff, keeping food at the correct temperature, washing hands and keeping equipment clean.
+Food safety standards include requirements for food handlers wherever food is sold and apply only in Australia e.g. good food safety practices such as training staff, keeping food at the correct temperature, washing hands, and keeping equipment clean.